The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The path descends consistently and not too hard here, but we have to turn right after about twenty minutes, onto a levelling road.
 The slope slowly finishes here, we reach the feet of the Börzsöny Mountains, but the oak forest covers the environs of the mountains, as well.
-After a while we pass by the Saj-kút Spring, unfortunately it isn’t a permanent water supply facility, generally it dried up during the long and hot Hungarian summers.
+After a while we pass by the Saj-kút Spring, unfortunately it isn’t a permanent water supply, generally it dried up during the long and hot Hungarian summers.
 After the spring we cross a pebble road, and sink into the shallow valley of Szén-patak Creek.

-On the other side of the stream we continue the walk in the forest.
+On the other side of the stream we continue the walk in the oak forest.
 We will reach the edge of the forest only at the end of a one and a half hour long hike.
 As we approach to the finish of this section, we will meet with clear-cuts and change between dirt roads more and more often, finally we get to the wide, grassy fields of Nógrád village.
 We catch a sight of the ruined castle of Nógrád, the grassy wheel tracks lead towards the Castle Hill and the village, which surrounds it.
 (Link to the panoramic view) The dirt road crosses the fields, sinks to the ford of the Fekete-patak Creek (Crossing of Fekete-patak Brook), cross it and climb the next low hill.
 The dirt road bends right, towards east there.
 Later, after a few hundred steps the road turns left, but we keep the heading and go through the fields towards the forest covered Kálvária Hill.